inrae/airGRiwrm/README.md

 ## Get started

-See the package vignettes for more information.
+Visit the website dedicated to the package at https://airgriwrm.g-eau.fr for tutorials, usage examples and documentation.